 Types of swimming spots:

 - Natural lakes

 As you search for the perfect summer outing for your family or the ideal fun-filled summer bash with your friends, there is not a shadow of a doubt that one of these 70+ outdoor swimming spots will prove to be perfect!

 As exhilarating as reckless fun can be in these hot summer months, swimming holes, and the associated cliff jumping, can prove to be exceptionally dangerous.
 Areas that are known specifically for jumping can pose significant risks depending on the weather and climatic conditions.
 Variations in water levels, rocks that are not immediately visible or even shift in river bottoms due to strong currents can all lead to undesirable consequences.
 It is, therefore, of utmost importance to develop an understanding of current conditions and all associated risks and concerns.
 Make safe decisions!

 All in all, swimming holes in and around Oregon are most definitely summer hot spots.
 Make it easier on local management agencies by doing your part in keeping these locations clean.
 Be sensitive to the small plants; be careful not to trample them.
 Be safe.
 Be responsible.
 Have fun!

-Willamette Valley & West Side of Cascades
+Willamette Valley & West Cascades

 - Bear Creek - Little North Fork, Santiam River